 Regular exercise is excellent for our general health.
 But what about varicose veins?
-Finding the right ways to treat and manage your veins can be a minefield of misinformation but understanding the relationship between varicose veins and exercise is crucial to taking the best care of your legs.
+Finding the right ways to treat and manage your veins can be a minefield of misinformation.
+On the other hand, understanding the relationship between varicose veins and exercise is crucial to taking the best care of your legs.
 So, does exercise help varicose veins or make them worse?

-If you don’t currently have varicose veins, exercising can lower the risk of them developing by boosting blood-flow, strengthening the muscles and regulating the circulation.
+If you don’t currently have varicose veins, exercising can lower the risk of them developing by boosting blood-flow.
+This in turn helps strengthening the muscles and regulating the circulation.

 This isn’t a sure thing, however, as there’s no way to completely prevent varicose veins developing.
-If you’re already affected by varicose veins, exercise is not a treatment strategy in itself but is still a great way to manage and alleviate the symptoms.
+If you’re already affected by varicose veins, exercise is not a treatment strategy in itself.
+Nevertheless, it is still a great way to manage and alleviate the symptoms.

 So what should I do?

-While the exercise itself won’t bulletproof you against varicose veins or help treat them, it is an excellent and easy way to manage the symptoms and lower your risk.
+The exercise itself won’t bulletproof you against varicose veins or help treat them.
+Nevertheless, it is an excellent and easy way to manage the symptoms and lower your risk.
 Regularly exercising can also help to reduce the risk of complications in your veins like stroke and DVT.

-When exercising, it’s helpful to focus on particular activities to get the most out of each movement for the short and long-term benefit of your veins.
+When exercising, it’s helpful to focus on particular activities.
+This helps getting the most out of each movement for the short and long-term benefit of your veins.

 Does exercise help varicose veins?